bmrc-oxford/bmrc-hpc-ansible-slurm-appliance/docs/site/README.md

 - Manila CephFS shares for `/home`, `/data` and `/apps` shared directories.
 - Use of the NVS FreeIPA server.
-A pre-hook and encrypted admin creds are used to ensure the hosts exist in IPA but otherwise clusters use the default approach of enrolling hosts via OTP and re-enroling them using persisted keytabs.
+A pre-hook and encrypted admin creds are used to ensure the hosts exist in IPA but otherwise clusters use the default approach of enrolling hosts via OTP and re-enrolling them using persisted keytabs.
 - Currently EESSI is not available due to the network configuration although there is a draft [upstream PR](https://github.com/stackhpc/ansible-slurm-appliance/pull/753)